-The British Medical Association (BMA) have announced that there are strikes planned for junior doctors in England Monday 13 March, Tuesday 14 March and Wednesday 15 March.
+The British Medical Association (BMA) have announced that there are strikes planned for junior doctors in England from 7am on Saturday 24 February to 11.59pm on Wednesday 28 February.

 Not every hospital will be affected by strikes but you can find out more about what this could means for you and your treatment here.

 The BMA is a trade union for UK doctors.
 They represent doctors both individually and as a group and work to negotiate their pay and rights and supporting them at work.

 What is a strike?

 A strike, sometimes called ‘industrial action’, is when people refuse to work for their employer.

 This happens because the group are in a disagreement with their employers, and they haven’t been able to solve the issue with negotiations (conversations).

 What is a junior doctor?